 This month we’ve become founding members of the ANZPAC Plastic Pact initiative.
 Launching May 18th, ANZPAC is a regional collaboration across Australia, New Zealand and the Pacific Islands which is connected to the Ellen MacArthur Foundation’s global Plastics Pact network.

-Although we don’t actually use plastic packaging – and therefore can’t report on it - we joined ANZPAC so that we could continue our advocacy on three key points:
+Although we don’t use plastic in our any of retail or bulk packaging – we joined ANZPAC so that we could continue our advocacy on three key points:

 Drawing industry focus towards reuse